oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.1.16 Latest Document Version <a id='latest-document-version'></a>

-It MUST be tested that document version has the same value as the `number` in the last item of Revision History when it is sorted ascending by `date`.
+It MUST be tested that document version has the same value as the `number` in the last item of the revision history when it is sorted ascending by `date` and as a second level criteria `number`.
+As the timestamps might use different timezones, the sorting MUST take timezones into account.
 Build metadata is ignored in the comparison.
 Any pre-release part is also ignored if the document status is `draft`.

 The relevant path for this test is: